-Benoit Swan Pouffer is a critically-acclaimed choreographer representing an innovative, less formalized approach to dance.
+Benoit-Swan Pouffer is a critically-acclaimed choreographer representing an innovative, less formalised approach to dance.
 Born and raised in Paris, he studied as a dancer at the prestigious Conservatoire National Superieur de Musique et de Danse.
 Early in his career he took first place in the Benetton European Dance Competition, a distinguishment that preceded seven years of dancing with the Alvin Ailey American Dance Theater, where he was a principal dancer.

 Other works include Ellie Goulding AMEX Unstaged directed by Scarlett Johansson, and the popular American dance competition, So You Think You Can Dance.
-Additionally Benoit Swan choreographed Dangerous Beauty at the Pasadena Playhouse directed by Tony nominee Sheryl Kaller, the musical Amazing Grace directed by Gabriel Barre at Goodspeed Opera House and finally the Broadway show Soul doctor directed by Daniel Wise and performed at Circle in the Square Theater in New York City
+Additionally Benoit Swan choreographed Dangerous Beauty at the Pasadena Playhouse directed by Tony nominee Sheryl Kaller, and the musical Amazing Grace directed by Gabriel Barre and performed at Goodspeed Opera House.

 Today Benoit Swan’s work is seen all over the world, from Broadway to the Lido in Paris to Macau, China.
 His talent for realizing a diverse breadth of productions continues to challenge the traditional audience experience, creating truly collaborative and innovative work between performer and audience.